About

 He is Secretary and a past Chairman of the All Party Group on Sudan and South Sudan, visited the South during the civil war and visited Darfur.
 He has regularly highlighted the atrocities committed there, including a 2016 letter to The Times about the alleged use of chemical weapons in Darfur.

-He serves as Vice Chairman of the All Party Groups on Hong Kong, Uyghurs, Yazidis, Tibet, Rohingya, Burma, Haiti, Pakistan, War Crimes, Liverpool City Region ; and is Vice Chair of the All-Party Parliamentary Group on Hormone Pregnancy Tests which was established to investigate and highlight the use of the drug ‘Primodos’.
+He has served as Vice Chairman of the All Party Groups on Hong Kong, Uyghurs, Yazidis, Tibet, Rohingya, Burma, Haiti, Pakistan, War Crimes, Liverpool City Region ; and is Vice Chair of the All-Party Parliamentary Group on Hormone Pregnancy Tests which was established to investigate and highlight the use of the drug ‘Primodos’.
 He was a Founder and is Vice Chair of the All Party Group on Freedom of Religion or Belief.
 He is a Patron of the London-based rights group Save the Congo!

 In 2016 he was appointed as one of the “Sages” International Advisory Group on North Korea’s Human Rights